HomeAutoUser/rf_Gateway/README.md

-# cc1101_rf_Gateway uC v2.0.0pre with CC110x/ SX1231 support
+# rf_Gateway uC v2.1.5pre with CC110x/ SX1231 support

 ### Getting started

 System to receive digital signals and provide them to other systems for demodulation.
-A CC1101 is used as receiver.
+A CC110x or SX1231 is used as receiver.
 The cabling is analogue and compatible with the SIGNALduino.
 You can toggle up to 4 reception modes with a minimum time of 30 seconds.
 It can be operated via the WEB interface or the uC command (telnet).
 Standard operation is possible via FHEM. <br>Current reception modes are (values can be compiled in or compiled out yourself) :
-  - CC110x Factory Default (standard values according to data sheet)
+  - Chip factory default (standard values according to data sheet)
-  - Avantek
-  - Bresser_5in1
+  - Chip user setting
-  - Bresser_6in1
+  - ASK/OOK 433 MHz
-  - Bresser_7in1
+  - Avantek DB-LE
-  - Fine_Offset_WH51_434
+  - Bresser 5-in-1
-  - Fine_Offset_WH51_868
+  - Bresser 6-in-1
-  - Fine_Offset_WH57_434
+  - Bresser 7-in-1
+  - Fine Offset WH51 434 MHz
+  - Fine Offset_WH51 868 MHz
+  - Fine Offset WH57 434 MHz
+  - Fine Offset WH57 868 MHz
-  - Fine_Offset_WH57_868
+  - Inkbird IBS-P01R
-  - Inkbird_IBS_P01R
+  - Hoymiles Inverter HMS_HMT
-  - KOPP_FC
+  - KOPP FC
-  - Lacrosse_mode1
+  - LaCrosse mode 1
-  - Lacrosse_mode2
+  - LaCrosse mode 2
-  - OOK - Modulation on 433MHz
   - PCA301
   - Rojaflex
+  - WMBus S
+  - WMBus T
-  - X_Sense
+  - X-Sense XS01-WR
   - ... some development´s